How Far Can Electric Cars Travel On One Charge?

 However, the range of an EV depends on how it is driven, as well as the outside temperature and the electrical-powered features.
 An EV’s battery will drain quicker when driven faster or accelerated more aggressively.
 Temperature is also another factor that can affect how far you can go on a single charge, especially in the cold.
 Other electrical-powered features such as the heating or cooling system can affect an EV’s range as well.
 It is reported that when the ambient temperature drops down to or underneath -6 ºC and the vehicle’s heater is in use, the average electric car’s operating range drops by 41 percent.

 As range is the first and foremost factor that potential drivers would consider when buying an EV, a good range should meet the specific drivers’ needs.
 For many people, their daily commute won’t even reach an EV’s maximum range.
 Additionally, topping up an EV is completely different from putting fuel in a gasoline vehicle.
-You can charge your car at home overnight or plug it in at work if your workplace has EV chargers.
+You can charge your electric car at home overnight or plug it in at work for workplace EV charging.
 Range anxiety shouldn’t be as prominent as you may think at first.

 Many automakers are aware of the driver’s fear when it comes to range anxiety, and therefore have focused on developing innovative features such as the Driving to Empty (DTE) metric which is visible on a vehicle’s dashboard.
 The DTE allows you to track how far you can drive with the remaining charge of an EV’s battery.